 - Did anyone follow attorneys back to their blog or website?

-- How did it feel to be the 1st to market with news, or at least 1st among others to help report the news?
+- How did it feel to be the first to market with news, or at least first among others to help report the news?

 - Did your clients give you any feedback?